 Logs are vital for monitoring security incidents and detecting cyber attacks.
 You need an automatic logging mechanism and procedures for investigating potential security breaches.
 Security incidents must be captured, reported, and tracked to closure.

 The integration of real-time monitoring into your SaaS app results in improved visibility, compliance, control, and policy management.
 After launch, you can integrate third-party security services.
-The data protection solutions shouldn’t be generic but specifically designed and built for the needs of enterprises.
+The data protection solutions should be specifically designed and built for the needs of enterprises.

 Data loss prevention (DLP) systems can scan data in use, in motion, or at rest for sensitive information through keyword and phrase searches.
 Once detected, the DLP system blocks the transfer of sensitive data and can notify the administrator to verify the detection.